Gamemaker945/EvilEmpire/README.md

    would have done even better and allowed for cooler effects.
 I am still learning this toolset so I stuck with what I know.

+3. This is not device optimized.
+In its current state, it is best viewed in an iPhone 6 or 6+.

-3. Excuse the art.  :)  I made what I can.
+4. Excuse the art.  :)  I made what I can.
 My artistic skills are limited.

-4. Even if not chosen, I would love to hear your comments.
+5. Even if not chosen, I would love to hear your comments.
 I am always learning and always value feedback.